 Honeycomb wax is much more than just a beautiful and delicious food.
 Eating it also offers several health benefits.
-What are the health benefits of honeycomb wax?
-As we mentioned above, honeycomb can be used on hot beverages, desserts, cereal, yogurt, and fruit or as a guilt-free sweetener.
-In addition, honeycomb wax contains several vital minerals and vitamins such as calcium, iron, magnesium, sodium chloride, and potassium.
+Honeycomb wax contains several vital minerals and vitamins such as calcium, iron, magnesium, sodium chloride, and potassium.
 It is high in protein and can assist in helping you sustain a healthy gut, liver, and immune system.
-If that’s not enough, honeycomb wax also works as a natural antibiotic and can help to lower cholesterol.
+Honeycomb wax also works as a natural antibiotic and can help to lower cholesterol.
 Some people even eat honeycomb wax to combat seasonal allergies.

 Single-Serve Honeycomb from Pass the Honey

-Golden honeycomb wax is not only beautiful, but it is also tasty to eat and nutritious too.
-You can add it to virtually any food and eat it with almost any diet.
+Golden honeycomb wax is not only beautiful, but it is also tasty to eat and nutritious.
+You can add it to virtually any food and eat it with almost any diet (including Paleo!).
 Honeycomb wax can be eaten any time of the day with sweet or savory dishes for breakfast, lunch, dinner, or even on its own for a sweet snack.
 Honeycomb wax is a completely natural substance that has something to offer anyone looking to add some wholesome flavor and texture to their food.